Why Is There Blood in My Cat’s Urine? Causes, Emergency Signs & What to Do

 5) What your vet may do

-If you bring your cat in for blood in the urine, your vet’s goal is simple: figure out whether this is inflammation (FIC), infection, stones/crystals, trauma, or a blockage.
+If you bring your cat in for blood in the urine, the vet’s job is to work out whether the cause is inflammation, infection, stones, trauma, or blockage.
+That usually means combining an exam with urine testing and sometimes imaging.

 5.1) Physical exam

-Your vet will gently feel your cat’s abdomen to check:
+Your vet may gently feel the abdomen to check:

-• Is the bladder large and firm (possible blockage)?
+• Whether the bladder is large and firm (possible blockage)

-• Does your cat react strongly to pressure?
+• How strongly your cat reacts to pressure

 A very large, hard bladder in a straining male cat is treated as urgent.